LoganCook/CRMHelpers/AzureTokenCache/README.md

 ### To get a new token, remove token file.

 ## Configuration file for connecting an Azure resource
-The applicaion needs `crm_connection.json` with these keys to connect an Azure resource:
+The application needs `crm_connection.json` with these keys to connect an Azure resource:

 ```json
 {